-Prerequisites: CIS 101, ENG 131, MOA 112 and MOA 120
+Prerequisites: CIS 095, ENG 131, MOA 112 or MED 112 and MOA 120

 MOA 241 PRINCIPLES OF MEDICAL CODING AND BILLING (3 CR)

 Study principles and practices in health information management as it relates to documentation for medical billing.
 Introduction to ICD and CPT coding, private insurance, and government program claim processing, legal and healthcare finance issues, HIPAA and release of information guidelines are emphasized.